MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.IncludePageOnNewWebNavigationBars.md

 # WebPageOptions.IncludePageOnNewWebNavigationBars property (Publisher)

-Returns or sets a  **Boolean** value that specifies whether a link to a Web page will be added to the automatic navigation bars of new pages.
+Returns or sets a  **Boolean** value that specifies whether a link to a webpage will be added to the automatic navigation bars of new pages.
 Read/write.

 ## Syntax